Master of my own domain

 - memorable

-has an edge when it comes to people remembering it.
-The tradition of
+domain and has an edge when it comes to people remembering it.
+The

-internet start-ups is to take a short word and remove a silent e
+tradition of internet start-ups is to take a short word and remove a

-make it even shorter: Flickr, Tumblr, Grindr and Scribd.
-We've
+to make it even shorter: Flickr, Tumblr, Grindr

 Since the domain is about hosting my content, I wanted something related to my name.
 Someone already uses jonericson.com and the Ericson Manufacturing Company has my last name.
 Next I thought jericson would be good, because it was my first computer username and is pretty easy to derive from the name I usually go by.
 But whoever owns it right now wants almost $3,000 for it.
 So just like I did for my Yahoo username in the 90s, I decided to add my middle initial.

-vanity.
-While there is some value in having a permanent address on
+in vanity.
+While there is some value in having a permanent

-the internet, it's not worth buying a cool domain for thousands of
+address on the internet, it’s not worth buying a cool domain for

-dollars.
-A lot of perfectly serviceable domains are there for the
+thousands of dollars.
+A lot of perfectly serviceable domains are there